janribkaui/material-ui-tailwind/README.md

 ## Community

-For help, discussion about best practices, or any other conversation that would benefit from being searchable:
+<summary>For help, discussion about best practices, or any other conversation that would benefit from being searchable:</summary>

 [Discuss JanRibka UI on GitHub](https://github.com/janribkaui/material-ui-tailwind/discussions)